Absorbent incontinence aids

 Good planning

-"Those with a weak bladder should not let themselves be restricted – and certainly not give up their usual activities.
-However, when strolling through the city, on outings, etc., finding the nearest public restroom is often not that easy.
-Good preparation ensures more security: Nowadays, it’s quite simple to do this from home via the internet – so-called "toilet search engines" help find the nearest restroom."
+Those with a weak bladder should therefore not limit themselves – and certainly not give up their usual activities.
+However, when strolling through the city, outings & co., finding the next public toilet is often not so easy.
+Good preparation provides more security here: nowadays, this can be done easily from home via the internet – so-called "toilet search engines" help to find the next toilet.

 Tips: There are already corresponding apps for smartphones for on the go.

-"Another tip for more security: Just pack spare underwear in your carry-on!
-This way, you are well prepared if something goes "wrong".
-Nothing stands in the way of a carefree outing or a relaxing trip."
+Another tip that provides more security: simply pack spare underwear in your hand luggage!
+This way, you are well prepared if something "goes wrong."
+And nothing stands in the way of a carefree outing or a relaxed trip.

-pelvic floor exercises:
+Pelvic floor exercises:

 For women: